xfyre/tapestry5-xtensions/README.md

 ### FormErrors

-Similar to native `<t:errors/>` component, but provides different layout (each error message has its own alert box).
+Similar to Tapestry `Errors` component, but provides different layout (each error message has its own alert box).

 ```xml
 <t5x:formerrors/>